Visit Lake Baikal, Russia

 Baikal has been home to various ethnic groups for millennia, and the shamanistic Buryat people still reside in settlements of wood cabins around the lake shore.
+You can sometimes see their homes from the water, or if you visit Olkhon ― one of the many islands peppered on Lake Baikal.

 Suggested Lake Baikal itinerary